 Now it’s likely at this point you are thinking through a decision some nation or group of nations made in the past but are unable to see the blessing or curse of it.
 The truth is, sometimes we can see it and other times it either takes longer to reveal itself or it takes a refreshing of our eyes to see in a spiritual context.

-In any case, it’s not for us to figure out if a nation’s good has outweighed its bad in terms of God's dealing with a nation.
-Our job is to stand up for righteousness and call for repentance.
+In any case, it’s not for us to figure out if a nation’s good has outweighed its bad in terms of God’s dealing with a nation.
+Our job is to stand up for righteousness and call for repentance and change to unrighteousness.

 If God didn’t care about nations He wouldn’t have done all the above.
 He reaffirms His design for borders, reaffirms and gives guidelines to the governments of nations, and even calls Christians to be leaders of their nations on different levels.
 Also, Jesus wouldn’t have corrected the leaders of the nation of His day if He didn’t care about their decisions.
 It’s impossible to love your neighbor and intentionally not promote good in a nation knowing that good is what He has commanded nations to do.
 In all of Scripture, Old Testament and New Testament, we see God not only bless or punish individuals because of their actions but also bless or punish nations depending on their actions.
 He does so for our good and His glory.

 (Editor's Note: This article was first published HERE on the Engage Magazine website)